King George VI Memorial Chapel: King George VI (1969)

 George's remains were transferred to the newly constructed memorial chapel, named in his honour, on 24 March 1969.
-The chapel was built at a cost of £25,000, entirely funded by Elizabeth II.
-It was dedicated on 31 March 1969 in a ceremony attended by George's widow, Queen Elizabeth The Queen Mother and their daughter Queen Elizabeth II, with her husband Prince Philip, Duke of Edinburgh, and their eldest children, Prince Charles and Princess Anne.
-George's brother and former king, Edward VIII, was not invited to the ceremony.
+The chapel was built at a cost of £25,000, funded entirely by Elizabeth II.
+It was dedicated on 31 March 1969 in a ceremony attended by George's widow, Queen Elizabeth the Queen Mother, and their daughter Queen Elizabeth II, with her husband Prince Philip, Duke of Edinburgh, and their eldest children, Prince Charles and Princess Anne.
+George's brother and former king, Edward VIII, was not invited.
 Louis Mountbatten, 1st Earl Mountbatten of Burma was absent due to his attendance at the funeral of the former President of the United States, Dwight D. Eisenhower.
 The ceremony was also attended by the Knights of the Garter.

-The chapel is marked by gates of wrought iron inscribed with the words "I said to the man who stood at the gate of the year: 'Give me a light that I may tread safely into the unknown'," from the 1908 poem "The Gate of the Year" by Minnie Louise Haskins.
-The words were notably quoted by George VI in his Royal Christmas message of 1939.
+The chapel is marked by wrought iron gates inscribed with the words "I said to the man who stood at the gate of the year: 'Give me a light that I may tread safely into the unknown'," from the 1908 poem "The Gate of the Year" by Minnie Louise Haskins.
+George VI notably quoted the lines in his Royal Christmas message of 1939.

-Princess Margaret and Queen Elizabeth The Queen Mother (2002)
+Princess Margaret and Queen Elizabeth the Queen Mother (2002)

 The ashes of George's younger daughter, Princess Margaret, Countess of Snowdon, were placed in the royal vault of St George's Chapel on 15 February 2002.
 Margaret was the first member of the British royal family to be cremated since Princess Louise, Duchess of Argyll, in 1939.
 She was cremated to ensure that her remains could be accommodated in the small interment chamber beneath the chapel.
-George's widow, Queen Elizabeth The Queen Mother, was interred beneath the chapel on 9 April 2002 following her funeral at Westminster Abbey.
+George's widow, Queen Elizabeth the Queen Mother, was interred beneath the chapel on 9 April 2002 following her funeral at Westminster Abbey.
 Margaret's ashes were placed in her parents' tomb at the same time.

-With the royal monogram representing Margaret carved below the inscriptions, Margaret's tombstone is now placed separately in the right-hand corner of the chapel and reads:
+With Margaret's royal monogram carved below the inscriptions, her tombstone is now placed separately in the right-hand corner of the chapel and reads: